hydephp/develop/docs/creating-content/static-pages.md

 ## Bonus: Creating HTML Pages

-If you have an already created HTML page, simply drop it into the `_pages` directory and Hyde will copy it over as it is into the `_site` directory.
+If you have an already created `HTML` page, simply drop it into the `_pages` directory and Hyde will copy it over as it is into the `_site` directory.
 Like all other Hyde pages, the page will show up in the navigation menu using a title parsed from the filename.
+You won't be able to change any settings with front matter, however.